microsoft/playwright/docs/src/test-sharding-js.md

 ## Introduction

-By default, Playwright runs tests in [parallel](/test-parallel.md) and strives for optimal utilization of CPU cores on your machine.
+By default, Playwright runs test files in [parallel](./test-parallel.md) and strives for optimal utilization of CPU cores on your machine.
 In order to achieve even greater parallelisation, you can further scale Playwright test execution by running tests on multiple machines simultaneously.
 We call this mode of operation "sharding".

 ## Sharding tests between multiple machines